campaign-layer/origin-sdk/README.md

 `connect() => void`

-The `connect` method prompts the user to sign a message with their wallet in order to authenticate with the Camp SDK.
+The `connect` method prompts the user to sign a message with their wallet in order to authenticate with the Origin SDK.
 The wallet provider can be set by calling the `setProvider` method on the Auth instance beforehand.
 The default provider used is `window.ethereum`.

 ```js